ibm-cloud-docs/databases-for-etcd/connecting-external.md

 ---

-{:external: .external target="_blank"}
-{:shortdesc: .shortdesc}
-{:screen: .screen}
-{:codeblock: .codeblock}
-{:pre: .pre}
+{{site.data.keyword.attribute-definition-list}}

 # Connecting an external application
 {: #external-app}

 Each {{site.data.keyword.databases-for-etcd_full}} deployment has connection strings specifically for drivers and applications.
-Connection strings are displayed within *Endpoints* in your deployment's *Overview*, and can also be retrieved from the [cloud databases CLI plug-in](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployment-connections), and the [API](https://{DomainName}/apidocs/cloud-databases-api#discover-connection-information-for-a-deployment-f-e81026).
+Connection strings are displayed within *Endpoints* in your deployment's *Overview*, and can also be retrieved from the [{{site.data.keyword.databases-for}} CLI plug-in](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployment-connections), and the [{{site.data.keyword.databases-for}} API](https://{DomainName}/apidocs/cloud-databases-api#discover-connection-information-for-a-deployment-f-e81026).

 The connection strings can be used by any of the users on your deployment.
 While you can use the root user for all of your connections and applications, it might be better to generate users specifically for your applications to connect with.
-Documentation on creating users is on the [Creating Users and Getting Connection Strings](/docs/databases-for-etcd?topic=databases-for-etcd-connection-strings) page.
+For more information, see [Creating Users and Getting Connection Strings](/docs/databases-for-etcd?topic=databases-for-etcd-connection-strings).

 ## Using Connection Information
 {: #using-conn-info}